junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 Alastair simply shakes his head.
 "Don't worry about it."
 He gives the nurses a wave of hand, gesturing to Cas.
 "Take him away."

-Dean gets away from Alastair's grip on the shoulder, taking a step closer to Cas, standing right between him and the nurses.
+Dean gets away from Alastair's grip on the shoulder, taking a step closer to Cas, standing right before him, blocking the nurses' way.
 "No," he tells them.
 "You're not taking him away."

 Alastair narrows his eyes, displeased.
 Dean feels uneasy and almost ashamed just being stared by his disapproving eyes.

-"What do you mean, 'No'?"
+"What do you mean, *'No'*?"
 Alastair asks slowly, stretching his voice long and twisted, winding the air like a palpable snake.

 Dean glances behind his shoulder again, running into Cas's helpless eyes.
 He swallows.
 "He's *my* apprentice.
 You're not taking him away."

-"Are you disobeying me, boy?"
+"Are you defying me, boy?"
 Alastair takes a step toward him, raising a hand in a choking gesture.
-Dean feels his throat tightened.
+Dean feels his throat tightened without the hand touching his neck; he knows too well what will happen next if he keeps on this track of displeasing his master.

 He lowers his eyes, like he's so used to, like his body knows exactly what to do or how to react to minimize the following pain.
 "No, Sir," he answers quietly.

 "Good," Alastair regards him, waving at the nurses once again.
 "Kill the petty little flying thing there."

-The nurses start surround them.
+The nurses start to surround them.

-"Dean --" Cas calls him, low and urgent.
+"Dean --" Cas calls him from behind, low and urgent.
 Panicked.

 Dean's eyes shift between Alastair and Cas.
 Then the nurses and the blades in their hands.
 Then back to Cas.